cityblock/commons-starter-project/README.md

 * Commiting directly to master is disabled via Github 'Protected Branches'
 * All commits to master must be made through a pull request that is approved by another engineer

+## Builder in production

+Tables represented in Builder are not editable in production.
+Builder is edited in staging and then deployed to production by copying the builder associated tables from staging to production.
+For more info, see the [builder stability in production][] document.

+To copy builder data from staging to production, run `yarn copy-builder-staging-to-production`.
+If that does not work, or if there are new columns or tables, continue reading.

+As we add models or modify tables that are represented in builder, we will need to recreate the foreign tables ([FDW][]) in production.
+If tables are modified, first run `yarn update-fdw-production` but if new tables were added or removed, add the tables to `setup-fdw-production.sql` and run `yarn update-fdw-production`.

+After ensuring the foreign data wrapper is up to date, we then need to copy the builder tables from staging to production.
+If new columns or tables were added, add them to `aptible-copy-builder-staging-to-production.sql`.
+Then, once the migrations have run on production, run `yarn copy-builder-staging-to-production`.

 ## How-to

 ### Use GraphiQL